AnthonyRansom/stocks-analysis/README.md

  - Due to the extended time to complete a project may result in additional costs

 ### Comparing Refactored Code to Original:
 Refactoring the original code used in the analysis allowed the analysis to be more efficient and consume less resources.
-The original code required the process to go through the entire dataset for all 11 stock tickers compared to the refactored code which only went through the dataset once and then went through each stock ticker for each row.
-This is more efficient on memory as less data needs to be reloaded into each memory for each loop in the for loop.
+The original code had the following disadvantages:
+ - The code looped through the data set multiple times consuming more resources than necessary
+ - The code took longer to run than necessary

+The refactored code showed the following advantages:
+ - The amount of time to run the analysis was quicker
+ - Consumed resources were less as the analysis only looped through the dataset once
+ - the code was shorted and neater making it easier to understand